Table of Contents

 How is Crepe Fabric Made?

 Crepe fabric can be made of both plain weave and twill weave.
 Some rare options can also have other types of weaves.
-Surprisingly, there are knitted crepe fabrics nowadays.
+Surprisingly, there are knitted crepe varieties like Techno Crepe Scuba Fabric nowadays.

 No matter what the core construction is, manufacturers apply any of these two methods for the crepe texture:

 This method is used especially when the material is pure silk or cotton.
-Tighter S or Z twists naturally make the yarns create puckered or raised surfaces after weaving.
+Twisting the fibers with tighter S and Z twists naturally make the yarns create puckered or raised surfaces after weaving, such as using embossed rollers, to make it forcefully crinkled or puckered.

 If the fabric is made plain with any hard twists, factories put the fabric into special treatments after weaving to make it forcefully crinkled or puckered.